yeyadude7/Respector-APIs-Kensley/README.md

 These are two additional APIs utilized to stress test the results of Respector

+These two APIs can be cloned into a local computer even if they are currently not visible within github

 The first API is written using NodeJS and ExpressJS However, Respector only runs using Java APIs.
 This unfortunately means that prior progress was not meaningful